 Derrick McKey was originally drafted by the Seattle Supersonics with the ninth pick in the 1987 NBA Draft.
 The University of Alabama product came off the bench in his first season for a Seattle team that featured 20-point scorers in Tom Chambers, Dale Ellis, and Xavier McDaniel.

 McKey put together a solid rookie season.
-He averaged 8.5 PPG, 4.0 RPG, and 1.3 APG off the bench in 82 games and 20.8 MPG.
+He averaged 8.5 PPG, 4.0 RPG, and 1.3 APG off the bench in 82 games and 20.8 MPG and McKey also made the 1988 NBA All-Rookie First Team.
 He showed some promise with performances like a 20 point, 4 steal outing against the Phoenix Suns on April 2, 1988 and 18 points, 8 rebounds, and 5 assists against the Washington Bullets on November 21, 1987.
 The Sonics finished 44-38 that season and qualified for the playoffs.
 They would face the Denver Nuggets in a high-scoring five-game series that Denver ended up prevailing in the final game of the series.
 There were hints of a bright future for McKey who averaged 12.0 PPG, 4.0 RPG, and 1.6 APG off the bench in the series.

 McKey left Seattle with averages of 13.9 PPG, 5.2 RPG, 2.2 APG, and 1.2 SPG in 446 games.
 He also shot 50% from the field and 80% from the free-throw line during his tenure in Seattle.